luxonis/depthai-hardware/docs/source/pages/OAK-D-LR.rst

 Maximum depth was calculated by using the large (15cm) baseline, while MinZ was calculated by using the small (5cm) baseline of the OAK-D-LR.
 You can further decrease MinZ by lowering the resolution, or using disparity shift (`docs here <https://docs.luxonis.com/projects/api/en/latest/tutorials/configuring-stereo-depth/#how-to-get-lower-minz>`__).
 MinZ values are already using Extended Disparity Mode.

+Lens clearance
+^^^^^^^^^^^^^^

+There is 11.6mm of clearance between the M12 sensor housing and the cover lens.
+If you are using longer lenses (longer focal length which means narrower FOV), you might not be able to mount back the front cover.

+.. thumbnail:: /_static/images/OAK-D-LR/oak-d-lr-lens-clearance.png

 .. include:: /pages/rvc/includes/rvc2_inside.rst

 Dimensions and Weight